Corporate Social Responsibility

 - Future of information and how well prepared are you?

-This module will provide a practical understanding of the tools and language used by economists to analyse individual and organizational behaviour (microeconomics), and the functioning of economies and networks of economies as a whole (macroeconomics).
+This module will provide a practical understanding of the tools and language used by economists to analyse individual and organisational behaviour (microeconomics), and the functioning of economies and networks of economies as a whole (macroeconomics).
 This in turn is intended to give you an appreciation of the relevance to business of economic thinking, news about the economy, and high-level policy debates.

 Principles of Marketing